-Eye cream is an absolute must, Engelman reminds us.
-"The skin around the eyes is 40% thinner than the rest of the face and therefore needs a little extra attention," she says.
+Eye cream is an absolute must, Engelman reminds us that the skin around the eyes is "thinner than the rest of the face and therefore needs a little extra attention," she says.

 "I will use an eye cream after this to brighten and hydrate the under eye area," echoes Darden.
 "It's important to keep your under-eyes hydrated because this is what helps to make wrinkles less noticeable and keep the skin firm and plump!
 If you need extra hydration, you can add a hyaluronic acid serum before your moisturizer."

 Personally, I love Drunk Elephant's antioxidant-rich cream because it instantly delivers hydration to my eye area.
 While most other eye creams I've used have made me feel puffier in the morning, this one doesn't at all.

 This skincare device has been getting a lot of attention lately.
 If you aren't familiar with at-home derma-rolling, here's a quick run-through: It's basically a device that you roll over the surface of your skin to make sure your product is penetrating deep enough to actually work.
 Basically, the little needles and red light therapy are meant to open up your skin (which also sets it off into collagen production overdrive).